boardgameio/boardgame.io/docs/documentation/api/Game.md

   // Called at the end of the game.
   // `ctx.gameover` is available at this point.
   onEnd: (G, ctx) => G,

+  // Disable undo feature for all the moves in the game
+  disableUndo: true,
 }
 ```